jnozzi/cocoadev.com/markdown/CustomNSSliderCell.md

-I've created a custom General/NSSlider and it looks wonderful.
+I've created a custom NSSlider and it looks wonderful.
 The problem is that when I set an action and target either in the interface builder or by code it doesnt work.
 The slider will not perform the action.
 Please help!
 Here is my code:

 @implementation progressSliderCell